What is Telecare?

-Equipment is connected to a monitoring station via your telephone line.
+Equipment is connected to a monitoring station via your phone line.
 Worn as a pendant, or bracelet, activation allows you to speak to staff who can summon help.
 In most cases care at home assistants from our community alarm team will attend or, if necessary, the emergency services.

 Who is eligible?

 Anyone living in North Ayrshire can access this service.
 Contact a local Health and Social Care Partnership office and ask for an assessment.
-If you are aged 75 or over, complete a self-referral form (PDF, 210kb).
-A member of staff will carry out an assessment of needs.

 We will recommend which elements of Telecare are appropriate to your needs.
 Equipment will only be installed with your consent.
 If you are not a homeowner your landlord must give permission.
 A member of our Telecare team will install the equipment and demonstrate how it works.

 How much does Telecare cost?

 The charge for Telecare is £4.30 per week.
 There is no call out charge if you have to call for help.
 Residents on Arran and Cumbrae pay a separate charge of £2.10 per week.